By: Team SE-EDU Since: Jun 2016 Licence: MIT

 3.8.
 Location on Google Map

-followed by an INDEX (must be positive) shows the location of the place on Google Map in the BrowserPanel
+The command goto followed by an INDEX (must be positive) shows the location of the place on Google Map in the BrowserPanel.

 Figure 3.6.3 : Singapore Botanic Gardens' website